GGG-KILLER/Kemori/README.md

 ```
-    Kemori - An open and community friendly manga downloader
+    Kemori - An open source and community friendly manga downloader
     Copyright (C) 2016  GGG KILLER

     This program is free software: you can redistribute it and/or modify